Do you have only one radiator not working on your heating system, therefore, the radiator is not heating up. If so, this is how to fix this.

 There may be a small chance that the one radiator has not started to heat up after following this guide and you have carried out all of the basics.

 If that is the case, I would advise you to contact a plumber as there may be something larger wrong with the heating system that the basics would not be able to fix.

-A plumber will be required to trace the source of the problem so that they can fix the problem so that you can get the radiator working again.
+A plumber will be required to trace the source of the problem so that they can fix the problem you can get the radiator working again.